tabbybeer/climateChange2/README.md

 Climate change (summative project)

 Instructions:
-Fork the repository
+Fork the repository,
-Clone the repository
+Clone the repository,
-Run the index.html file on a local server to view the webpage
+Run the index.html file on a local server to view the webpage.

 Description:
 A webpage created on climate change which includes: a bar chart showing the average temperatures in the uk